The classification of complete improper affine spheres with singularities of low total curvature and new examples: Classification of complete improper affine fronts of total curvature

 and the Laurent expansion of $\wp$ around $0$ is

-where $G_k \coloneqq \sum_{\omega \in [1,\tau]\setminus \{0\}}(1/\omega^k)\ (k=4,5,\cdot\cdot\cdot)$.
+where $G_k \coloneqq \sum_{\omega \in [1,\tau]\setminus \{0\}}(1/\omega^k)\ (k=4,5,\tr{\dots})$.

 \begin{fact}[\cite{courant}] \begin{enumerate} \item Set $e_j \coloneqq \wp(\omega_j)\ (j=1,2,3),$ where $ \omega_1 \coloneqq 1/2, \omega_2 \coloneqq (1+\tau)/2, \omega_3 \coloneqq \tau/2, g_2 \coloneqq 60G_4$, and $g_3\coloneqq 140G_6$.
-Then $\wp$ satisfies
+Then, $\wp$ satisfies

-\item An elliptic function has at least one pole in the FPP.
-In particular, an elliptic function which is holomorphic on the FPP is constant. \item The sum of residues in the FPP of an elliptic function is $0$. \item The number of zero points in the FPP of an elliptic function is equal to the number of its poles in the FPP.
-Here, the number of zero points (resp., poles) is the sum of the order at each zero point (resp., pole). \end{enumerate} \end{fact}
+\item \trr{Every} non-constant elliptic function has at least one pole in the FPP.
+In other words, \trr{any} elliptic function which is holomorphic on the FPP is constant. \item The sum of residues in the FPP of an elliptic function is $0$. \item The number of zero points in the FPP of an elliptic function is equal to the number of its poles in the FPP.
+Here, the number of zero points (resp\tr{.} poles) is the sum of the order at each zero point (resp\tr{.} pole). \end{enumerate} \end{fact}

-So we divide {\bf Case 3} into the following {\bf (I)-(III)}.
+So we divide {\bf Case 3} into the following {\bf (I)\tg{--}(III)}.

 {\bf (I)} \ The case $\ord_0 \rho = -3$.